bkuri/vpype-vfab/docs/quickstart.md

 ## ✅ Success!

 You've successfully:
-- ✅ Installed vpype-plotty
+- ✅ Installed vpype-vfab
 - ✅ Created your first design
-- ✅ Added it to ploTTY
+- ✅ Added it to vfab
 - ✅ Checked its status

 Ready for more?
 Start with the [Basic Usage Guide](docs/basic-usage.md).